L·T·C·ROLT

 Rolt, writing in Landscape With Figures, describes the publisher's reception of the manuscript for Sleep No More:

-The 2010 edition of Sleep No More does not suffer any of the deficiencies Tom described, and represents a very welcome addition to the books in print.
+The 2010 edition of Sleep No More represents a very welcome addition to the books in print.

 Sleep No More - new book cover